 where now $M\ge 2$ can assume any real value.
 By weak solution to \eqref{radial-eigenvalue-problem-M} we mean

 Whenever there exist $\nu_i$ and $\psi_i\neq 0$ that satisfy \eqref{radial-eigenvalue-weak-sol}, we call $\nu_i$ generalized radial eigenvalue and $\psi_i$ generalized radial eigenfunction.
 Moreover when $M=N$ is an integer $\nu_i=\L_i^\rad$ are the radial eigenvalues.
-First we deal with the regularity and, in doing so, we also point out that these generalized radial eigenfunctions enjoy the typical behaviour of the radial functions at $r=0$, i.e.~they have null derivative, although any explicit condition is not imposed at $r=0$.
-This justifies the choice of \eqref{radial-eigenvalue-weak-sol} as a definition of weak solution to \eqref{radial-eigenvalue-problem-M}. \begin{proposition} If $\psi_i$ satisfies \eqref{radial-eigenvalue-weak-sol} then $\psi_i\in C^1[0,1]$ with $\psi_i'(0)=0$. \end{proposition} \begin{proof} For simplicity of notations we'll write $\psi$ and $\nu$ instead of $\psi_i$ and $\nu_i$. \\ Since $\psi\in H^1_{0,M}$ it is continuous on $(0,1]$ and \eqref{ffci} becomes
+First we deal with the regularity and, in doing so, we also point out that these generalized radial eigenfunctions enjoy the typical behaviour of the radial functions at $r=0$, i.e.~they have null derivative, although any explicit condition is not imposed at $r=0$ in the weak formulation.
+This justifies the choice of \eqref{radial-eigenvalue-weak-sol} as a definition of weak solution to \eqref{radial-eigenvalue-problem-M}. \begin{proposition} If $\psi_i$ satisfies \eqref{radial-eigenvalue-weak-sol} then $\psi_i\in C^1[0,1]$ with $\psi_i'(0)=0$. \end{proposition} \begin{proof} For simplicity of notations we will write $\psi$ and $\nu$ instead of $\psi_i$ and $\nu_i$.
+Since $\psi\in H^1_{0,M}$, it is continuous on $(0,1]$ and \eqref{ffci} becomes